-The citrus extract is a flavoring agent with a wide range of applications in the food and pharmaceutical industry.
+The citrus extract is a flavoring agent with many applications in the food and pharmaceutical industry.
 The flavor is obtained from orange peels through a crushing and extraction process.

-The extraction fluid carries over the flavor essence along with the pith and other organic solid residues.
-Before extracting the essence, the carrier fluid needs to be clarified of the contaminants mentioned above.
+The extraction fluid carries over the flavor essence and the pith and other organic solid residues.
+Before extracting the essence, the carrier fluid must be clarified about the contaminants mentioned above.

 Filter presses and other media filtration methods have severe limitations for commercial-scale clarification of the extracted fluid.
 On the other hand, a self-cleaning centrifuge is well suited to clarify the liquid to a high level.

-A disc-stack centrifuge is ideal for the separation of flavoring oil from citrus fruit.
+A disc-stack centrifuge is ideal for separating flavoring oil from citrus fruit.